Sermons and Writings

 Prayers

-Ed Christman, like any good pastor, learned to pray at the drop of a hat.
-As a chaplain, he delivered prayers for a very wide variety of events and situations.
+Ed Christman, like any good pastor, was able to pray at the drop of a hat.
+As a chaplain, he delivered prayers for a wide array of events and situations.
 Some prayers were written quickly, scribbled on the backs of faculty meeting agendas; remember “God goes to faculty meetings?”
-Others were crafted through several versions to be delivered at a campus-wide event or a memorial service.
-In either case, he aimed to reflect the moment at hand but also inspire those present to think beyond it to something bigger.
+These prayers were tiny yet always in sync with the agendas under which they appeared.
+Other prayers were crafted through several versions to be delivered at a memorial service or campus-wide event.
+In either case, he aimed to reflect the moment and then to inspire those present to think beyond it to something bigger.

 At Wake Forest, the chaplain was the university’s worship leader at Convocation, Founders Day, Baccalaureate, and Graduation.
 Ed wrote and delivered prayers of welcome and benediction at these events.
 Year-around, he prayed at dinners and celebrations, BSU gatherings and faculty meetings, weddings and funerals.